The Board Charter is a charter of the Board of Directors (“the Board”) of Gromutual Berhad (“the Company” or “Gmutual”).

 - conduct dialogues with financial analysts, if necessary, as a means of effective communication that enables the Board and Management to convey information relating to the Company's performance, corporate strategy and other matters affecting shareholders' interest;

-- conduct press conference which includes one normally held after the Annual General Meeting/ Extraordinary General Meeting to provide the media an opportunity to receive an update from the Board on the proceedings at the meeting and to address any queries from the media;
+- conduct press conference which includes one normally held after the Annual General Meeting/ Extraordinary General Meeting, if necessary, to provide the media an opportunity to receive an update from the Board on the proceedings at the meeting and to address any queries from the media;

 - shareholders can gain access to information about the Company including the summary of the Group's investor relations activities and media releases through the Company website, www.gromutual.com.